etan-soclof/YU/SimpleQueue/README.md

 The yaml file pulls the docker images from my docker hub.
 The docker containers can also be built from the dockerfiles in the repositories.

-I personally deployed the services on GKE.
+I personally deployed the services on a GKE cluster with default settings.

 To find the ip address through which to access the application: